cinaral/cpp_project_template/README.md

 # C++ Project Template
 This is my C++ project template.
-I frequently need reference trajectories to test, so this template alse uses reference data, generated using MATLAB.
+I frequently need reference trajectories to test, so this template alse uses reference data, in this instance it is generated using MATLAB.

 # How to configure, compile and test with CMake
 Install CMake and the build tools if you need to: